ARMSFA1/Folio/readme.md

 > #### Business people and developers must work together daily throughout the project.

-<p>Francis Peña Rosas states *“frequent communication in agile results in better performance of the development team and therefore, a better final product.”* In the opening section of her [article](https://trifinlabs.com/communication-in-agile/).<br> The initial question within The Piers quickly became; how are we going to maintain consistent communication?
+<p>Francis Peña Rosas states *“frequent communication in agile results in better performance of the development team and therefore, a better final product.”* In the opening section of her [article](https://trifinlabs.com/communication-in-agile) <br> The initial question within The Piers quickly became; how are we going to maintain consistent communication?
 From past experience, I knew all too well how quickly messing this up could sink a team before they even get off of the ground.
 Obviously, we had the option of communicating face to face during class time, but that left out the customer and was extremely limited in when we were actually able to do it.
 Conflicting schedules ensured that another approach would need to be taken.
 Our solution, initially, was to use an email group and keep each other informed that way.</p>

 > ![alt text](https://i.imgur.com/7hVPc28.png "Arranging to meet with the customer")